 Routine is just that – routine.
-After you establish one, it becomes comfortable and familiar, which help you gain the confidence you need to excel in your speaking gig.
+After you establish one, it becomes comfortable and familiar, which helps you gain the confidence you need to excel in your speaking gig.

 Routine also helps us attempt to “control” the situation.
 One of the reasons people fear public speaking is that they feel out of control of themselves, their surroundings, and the audience’s reaction.
 Having a set of actions or exercises to do ahead of time is controllable and will help you get in the right mental state.

-In a way, routine also makes you feel successful.
-Chances are, if you’re asked to speak publicly, you are somewhat successful in an area of your life.
+In a way, the routine also makes you feel successful.
+Chances are, if you’re asked to speak publicly, you are somewhat successful in any area of your life.
 Routine helps you remember this, reinforcing your determination and stick-to-it-iveness.
-Your public speaking routine makes you feel disciplined, focused, and prepared.
+Your public speaking routine makes you feel disciplined, focused and prepared.

 Different Types of Public Speaking Routines